MAGALA-RICHARD/apsimNGpy/docs/README.md

 adjustments to specified simulation models.
 Optionally, it can adjust the Radiation Use Efficiency (RUE) based on a Carbon to Sulfur ratio (CSR) sampled from the provided soil tables.

-Parameters: - soil_tables (list): A list containing soil data tables.
-Expected to contain: see the naming convention in the for APSIM - [0]: DataFrame with physical soil parameters. - [1]: DataFrame with organic soil parameters. - [2]: DataFrame with crop-specific soil parameters. - [3]: Series/DataFrame with CSR values for RUE adjustment. - simulation_names (list of str): Names or identifiers for the simulations to be updated. - **kwargs: - adjust_rue (bool): Flag to indicate whether RUE should be adjusted based on CSR. - Base_RUE (float): The base RUE value to be adjusted. - CultivarName (str, optional): The name of the cultivar for which RUE should be adjusted.
-Defaults to "B_110" if not specified.
+Parameters:
+- soil_tables (list): A list containing soil data tables.
+Expected to contain:
+- [0]: DataFrame with physical soil parameters.
+- [1]: DataFrame with organic
+soil parameters.
+- [2]: DataFrame with crop-specific soil parameters.

 Returns:
 - self: Returns an instance of the class for chaining methods.